Lahoussine-Bouhmou/web_scraper/README.md

 After entering the username, the scraper will fetch the repository details from the specified GitHub profile.

 ### Step 2: View Extracted Data
 The extracted data is saved as a CSV file in the project directory.
-The filename will include the username, for example: `octocat_repositories.csv`.
+The filename will include the username, for example: `repositories.csv`.

 #### Example CSV Format
 Here’s an example of the output CSV format: